 On the IONOS Cloud platform, the customer can create so-called “Virtual Data Centers” (VDC).
 A VDC is a repository for all infrastructure resources ordered by the customer.
-Access to the resources in a VDC – similarly to operating a physical data center – is only possible via a corresponding network or internet connection.
+Access to the resources in a VDC – similar to operating a physical data center – is only possible via a corresponding network or internet connection.
 Within a VDC, the IONOS Cloud software allows for the distribution of various resources to different availability zones.

 IONOS Cloud provides the customer with the flexibility to change the ownership of the VDC.
 Any IONOS Cloud customer who is a billing contract owner has the capability of transferring the ownership of a VDC created under the scope of his account with all related rights and responsibilities to any other customer having a billing contract with IONOS Cloud.
 In order to change the ownership of his VDC the customer is requested to contact the 24/7 Enterprise Level Support.

-- Upscaling: CPU, RAM, NICs, storage volumes
+- Upscaling: CPU, RAM, NICs, storage volumes,

-- Downscaling: NICs, storage volumes
+- Downscaling: NICs, storage volumes.

-For IONOS Cloud provided public Images LVS is activated by default.
+For IONOS Cloud provided public Images, LVS is activated by default.
 LVS capabilities on private images and snapshots can be changed before applying them to new instances.
 The Image Manager provides edit functionality to these properties.
 Linux supports all standard LVS functions, Windows server instances, however, only support upscaling of CPU, NICs and storage volumes, and downscaling of NICs at this time.
 LVS for RAM is possible starting from 1 GB RAM and in full increments of GB.